zya/beet.js/README.md

 * `layer` (Required) - a `beet.layer` object.

 ### Pattern
+The pattern method will return a `pattern` object based on the provided values.
+If `pulses` and `steps` are passed in as numbers, an equally distributed pattern will be generated and returned.
+Alternatively, you can use a custom pattern string.
+For example '1000101010'.
 #### `beet.pattern(pulses, steps)`
 Returns a `pattern` object containing a [bjorklund](https://github.com/zya/bjorklund) sequence with equally distributed number of `pulses` over `steps`.